AykutSarac/jsoncrack-vscode/README.md

 - `F5` to start debugging
 - Once you make changes while debugging, you should restart debugging to view changes

+## Limitations

+Only able to process JSON files of less than 1000 entries.
+Improvements are in progress.

 ## License